Galaxy power spectrum and biasing results from the LOFAR Two-metre Sky Survey (first data release): Conclusion and Discussion

 \section{Conclusion and Discussion}

-We have presented the detailed mocks and projected clustering statistics of point sources from LoTSS first data releases, based on the observation of 424 square degrees of the sky at $\sim 150$MHz.
-With simple 2-point correlation statistics, we notice somewhat different clustering in large right-ascension patches, presumably evincing the large-scale flux calibration systematics in data.
-The angular power spectrum $C_\ell$, the spherical harmonic decomposition of the fluctuations in angular space, measurements efficiently separate the scale-dependent real space number density fluctuations, and we see a good match of LoTSS DR1 measured $C_\ell$'s with standard $\Lambda$CDM theory.
-Although the LoTSS DR1 catalog appears to have significant large scale density systematises, the galaxy clustering measurements reveal cosmological results.
+We have presented detailed mocks and projected clustering statistics of point sources from LoTSS first data release, based on the observation of 424 square degrees of the sky at $\sim 150$MHz.
+We assume different possible redshift templates, and rum MCMC sampler to obtain best galaxy bias and multi-component fraction for LoTSS DR1 above 1 mJy.
+With 2-point correlation statistics, we notice somewhat different clustering in large right-ascension patches, presumably indicating large-scale flux calibration systematics in data.
+The angular power spectrum $C_\ell$, the spherical harmonic decomposition of the fluctuations in angular space, efficiently separates the scale-dependent real space number density fluctuations.
+The catalog contains multiple entries for a significant number of sources, resulting in a constant offset to the measured angular power spectrum.
+With the multi-component correction, we see a good match of LoTSS DR1 measured $C_\ell$ with standard $\Lambda$CDM theory.
+The data above 1 mJy and with mask-z results in consistent $C_\ell$s and arguably qualifies for cosmological analysis.